 - Go to the folder you want to share.

-- Click on the downward pointing arrow next to folder’ name at the top and select Share > Share.
+- Click on the downward pointing arrow next to the folder’s name at the top and select Share > Share.

-- In the share windows write the email of receiver account.
+- In the share windows, write the email of the receiver account.

 - Click the drop-down button next to this account and select the Editor’s privileges.

-- Click send to send the link to receiver.
+- Click send to send the link to the receiver.

-Now you have access of your sender’s shared folder to use and even edit it.
+Now you have access to your sender’s shared folder to use and even edit it.

-It is time to change the ownership of your shared folder, so that only receiver account can access it.
+It is time to change the ownership of your shared folder so that only the receiving account can access it.

-- Head to your Google drive of your sender account and open the shred folder.
+- Head to the Google Drive of your sender account and open the shred folder.

-- Click the share icon next to folder’s name.
+- Click the share icon next to the folder’s name.

 - Head to your receiver’s account and open the ownership invite email.